KishanShreeB/INVERSE-OF-A-MATRIX/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step1 :
+Import numpy as np
 ### Step 2:
+Get the input of the matrix
 ### Step 3:
+Find the inverse of the matrix
 ### Step 4:
+print the result

 ## Program:
 ```